TensorFlowKR/dlcampjeju/2018/index.md

 1. Will datasets be provided?
     - No, the participant should prepare their own datasets.
 1. Can we just implement previously existing models, or should we have new ideas?
-    - It's okay to just do an implemention of a model, but it is definitely preferred to have an idea to improve that model, or build a real-life application using that model.
+    - It's okay to just do an implemention of a model, but it is definitely preferred to have an idea to improve that model, or build a real-life application using it.
-1. Am I allowed to bring a parter?
+1. Am I allowed to bring a partner?
     - Unfortunately we only provide accommodations for the participants.
 You can book your own accommodations if you wish to stay with your partner during the camp.
 1. Are there restrictions to licenses of the to-be-released open source code?
     - An MIT licence is recommended, but can be changed with your mentor's consent.
 1. Are there restrictions to authorship of the to-be-released technical paper?
     - The paper should include you and your mentor, but can be extended with your mentor's consent.
+1. How does the mentoring work?
+    - Most mentors are machine learning and/or deep learning experts, that have a full-time job.
+This means they will not be on-site most of the time, but are very enthusiatic to help you out!
+So please actively ask questions and start discussions with them.

 <!-- footer -->